flaviusb/flaviusb.net/unpublished/disentangling-some-annoying-autoantonyms.md

 - death camps (see Naiomi Klein's fantastic book 'The Shock Doctrine' for a short and sweet intro to modern capitalism and death camps)

-Communism
+####Communism
 - death camps (see 'Stalinism', the Khmer Rouge or North Korea for an intro to this)
 - 'Socialism'
 - 'Stalinism' (That is, Stalin was a Communist, so all Communists must be advocating Stalinism)
-- 'Liberalism' or 'Leftism' (This seems to be more of a bizzarre form of slur than any actual reasoned belief)
+- 'Liberalism' or 'Leftism' (This seems to be more of a bizarre form of slur than any actual reasoned belief)
 - "From each according to his abilities to each according to his needs"
 - 'Marxism'
 - 'Market socialism' a la China